blackoffee/Shizuku/README.md

 GENERAL USAGE NOTES
 --------------------

-- Runs only on Windows machines with CUDA capabile NVIDIA GPUs
+- Runs only on Windows machines with CUDA capable NVIDIA GPUs

 INSTALLATION INSTRUCTIONS
 -------------------------